lingmann/dcos/docs/package_concepts.md

 # Package concepts

 *Package Name*: The name which other packages will know this package by, used so that.
 Package names must be valid linux folder names, are case insensitive / always lower case.
 Valid characters are [a-zA-Z0-9@._+-].
 They may not start with a hyphen or a dot.
 Must be at least 1 character long.
+A package name may not contain '--'.

-*Package ID*: `name-id` Combination package name + arbitrary other information (likely some sort of version indicator).
+*Package ID*: `name--id` Combination package name + arbitrary other information (likely some sort of version indicator).
 The packaging system just cares that it can extract the package name from a package id, as well as can fetch the package from.
 The package id may not contain a '-'.
 Valid characters are [a-zA-Z0-9@._+-].
+A package-id may not contain '--'.
 Once a package-id is used, that package-id should never be re-used with different package contents.

 *pkginfo.json*: Metadata file containing the requrements of the package (either package names or package ids), as well as the environment variables provided by the package.